-Which lighting is best for the bathrooms, is a question that seeks to find out how best you can make your bathroom beautiful.
-I think it’s good to answer this question because a lot of people don’t put much effort or think about bathroom lighting when planning for light fittings.
+Which lighting is best for the bathrooms?is a question that seeks to find out how best you can make your bathroom beautiful.
+I think it’s good to answer this question because many people don’t put much effort into or think about bathroom lighting when planning light fittings.

 The first thing is for you to know where you are going to put your basin, toilet, bath, and shower cubicle.
 Once you know the positions of various essential fittings in the bathroom, it is time to decide the light fittings you will install in your bathroom.

 Table of Contents